Top

 Age Discrimination Attorney in New Jersey

 Age discrimination happens when an employer treats an employee or job applicant less favorably because of their age.
-In New Jersey, these actions are illegal under the New Jersey Law Against Discrimination (NJLAD).
-This law protects people who are 40 years of age or older from bias in hiring, promotions, pay, and other terms of employment.
-Businesses also cannot set age limits for job opportunities unless those restrictions are based on reasonable factors unrelated to age.
+In New Jersey, those actions are illegal under the New Jersey Law Against Discrimination (NJLAD).
+The federal Age Discrimination in Employment Act (ADEA) protects workers aged 40 and older, but the NJLAD goes further: it covers employees aged 18 and older, protecting both younger and older workers from age-based bias.
+The NJLAD also applies to employers of virtually any size, whereas the ADEA applies only to employers with 20 or more employees.
+Both laws prohibit bias in hiring, promotions, pay, and other terms of employment.
+Employers generally can’t set age limits for job opportunities unless those restrictions qualify as a bona fide occupational qualification.

 How the Age Discrimination Legal Process Works in New Jersey

-The process of pursuing an age discrimination claim in New Jersey typically starts with documentation and a thorough case evaluation.
-When you choose to act, you can file a complaint with the New Jersey Division on Civil Rights (DCR) or bring a lawsuit in state court.
-To begin with the DCR, you must act within 180 days of the alleged discriminatory act.
+To file with the DCR, you must act within 180 days of the alleged discriminatory act.
 The DCR reviews your claim, investigates by collecting statements and documents, and may propose mediation if both parties agree.
-Mediation in New Jersey gives you an opportunity to resolve the dispute outside of court and can often shorten the timeline for a possible settlement.
+Mediation offers an opportunity to resolve the dispute outside of court and can shorten the timeline to a possible settlement.
+If the investigation doesn’t resolve the matter, we help you prepare the necessary filings for the next stage.

-Contact our New Jersey age discrimination lawyer by calling (856) 746-6332 today!
+Contact our New Jersey age discrimination attorneys by calling (856) 746-6332 today.

 Why Choose The Law Firm of Morgan Rooks, P.C. as Your Age Discrimination Lawyer in New Jersey?